Sustainable Global Ties: ACE Partner Project’s Contribution to Health, Technology, Environment

 RES-EAU’s High-level Session at World Water Forum 2022

-As the ACE Partner project concludes its formal funding phase, its unmistakable legacy of impactful research, innovative solutions, and sustainable regional development blueprint, championed by the combined efforts of its four thematic networks—WANIDA, DSTN, RAMR2D, and RES-EAU—lives on to demonstrate what can be achieved when shared vision, collaboration, and dedication converge.
+As the ACE Partner project concludes its formal funding phase, the legacy of its four networks WANIDA, DSTN, RAMR2D, and RES-EAU— will continue to drive progress in health, technology, and environmental sustainability.
+The project stands as a reference point of what can be achieved when shared vision, collaboration, innovation and dedication converge, offering a sustainable blueprint for future initiatives.

 ACE-CEFOR Pioneers Innovative Tools to Streamline Project Management in Oil and Gas Sector